microsoft/pxt-adafruit/docs/lessons/looper/quiz.md

 # looper quiz

-Learn how to create a series of numbers with a for loop. #LED #screen #plot #docs
+Learn how to create a series of numbers with a for loop.

 ## Name